-In the example, what you might type in is shown in bold face type like this; whatever is simply displayed on the monitor is shown in Roman type like this.
+In the walkthrough, what you might type in is shown in boldface type like this; whatever is simply displayed on the monitor is shown in Roman type like this.

 We invoke the setup program by typing the setup command.
 Setup begins by requesting global information:

-- 1) network disk server

-- 2) standalone
+2) standalone

-- 3) standalone with remote tape
+3) standalone with remote tape